Recent Publication

 Rostam in Twenty-Second Century

-Written by: Abdulhussain San’ati Zadeh (originally written 1934), Edited by: Mahdi Ganjavi, Mehrnaz Mansouri, Asemana Publications, 2017
+Written by: Abdulhussain San’ati Zadeh Kermani (originally written 1934), Edited by: Mahdi Ganjavi, Mehrnaz Mansouri, Asemana Books, 2017

 Cover by: Mehdi Pourian

-San’ati Zadeh Kermani published his masterpiece, Rostam in Twenty-Second Century, in 1934.
+San’ati Zadeh Kermani published his masterpiece, Rostam in the Twenty-Second Century, in 1934.
 This book is widely recognized as the first Persian science fiction novel.
-It was initially written for and published as a feuilleton to Shafaq Surkh, a newspaper daily under the editorial of Mayil Toysirkani (1847-1950).
-In this fiction, written a few years before the Second World War, the city of Zahidan in Twenty Second century becomes the site in which San’ati Zadeh Kermani imagines the utopian solution to his contemporary national and international challenges, such as the national quest for reform in judicial system, the national struggle between new and old values, and the Jewish question in the international scene (Ganjavi, p.
-60-64).
+It was initially written for and published as a feuilleton in Shafaq Surkh, a daily newspaper under the editorial guidance of Mayil Toysirkani (1847-1950).
+In this fiction, written a few years before the Second World War, the city of Zahidan in the Twenty-Second Century becomes the setting where San’ati Zadeh Kermani imagines a utopian solution to his contemporary national and international challenges, such as the national quest for judicial system reform, and the struggle between new and old values.

 About

-In 2014, Ganjavi co-edited and published the e-book Bakhtak (Incubus) a collection of 57 Farsi horror stories by authors living both in and outside Iran.
-The book was called for, launched and promoted via social media as part of an initiative to develop marginal literary genres, and was downloaded 5000 times worldwide, an “unprecedented” literary achievement according to BBC Persian.
+In 2014, Ganjavi co-edited and published the e-book Bakhtak (Incubus), a collection of 57 Persian horror stories by authors living both in and outside Iran.
+The book was called for, launched, and promoted via social media as part of an initiative to develop marginal literary genres and was downloaded 5,000 times worldwide, an “unprecedented” literary achievement according to BBC Persian.

 —————————————————————————————————————